Concrete Volume Calculator: The No-Nonsense Take-Off That Saves You a Wasted Trip to the Merchant

-Ready to get started?
+Ready to crack on?
 Try our concrete volume calculator for free.

-Concrete volume is generally measured in cubic metres (m³) in the UK and most of the world, or cubic yards (yd³) in the US.
-To calculate the volume for a rectangular slab:
+Concrete volume is measured in cubic metres (m³) in the UK — cubic yards (yd³) if you're working with American specs.
+For a rectangular slab, the formula couldn't be simpler:

 Volume = Length × Width × Depth